Code-Institute-Submissions/SianJade-smoking-rolo-sideshow-website/README.md

 - Due to the combination of large amounts of clickable and non-clickable elements on the page, I implemented an outer glow on hover only on clickable features of the site on desktops - this makes these elements appear as though they are lighting up in order to help make more clear which elements are clickable.
 I also felt that this would add a more dynamic element to the site's design and style.

+- In order to ensure that site users would be able to find specific, relevant information easily and quickly, the site is broken up into clearly defined sections which correspond with links in the navbar that allow users to jump to the particular section on the page they are looking for, making it simple for users to find the specific information without having to traverse the entire site in order to find it.

 - In order to make the navigation links accessible to users no matter where they are on the page, the navbar makes use of Bootstrap's 'fixed-top' class in order to ensure that it is always visbible at the top of the browser window.

 - All links to external websites use the `target="_blank"` attribute in order to ensure that they open in a new tab and do not open in the current tab, thus preventing the need for the use of the browser's back and forward buttons.

 - The site also implements Bootstrap's tooltips when the flag buttons in the navbar - which allow the user to switch between the English and Japanese versions of the site - are hovered over, to make each the function of each button clear before they are clicked.

+- Social media links for the band are also included in the footer section, so that users can follow these in order to keep up to date with the band's activity and any news.

 ### Features Left to Implement